top of page

 Courses:

-In Therapeutics, we introduce students to patient treatment modalities.
-Students learn about protocols and safe effective procedures for medication administration, intravenous initiation and fluid therapy.
+In Therapeutics we will introduce students to patient treatment modalities.
+Students will learn about protocols and safe effective procedures for medication administration, intravenous initiation, and fluid therapy.

-Specific topics include: Drug approval process and regulation of pharmaceuticals in Canada, General properties and forms of medications, classes of medications, routes of medication administration, pharmacokinetics & pharmacodynamics, drugs affecting the various systems of the body, medication administration techniques, medication calculations, vitamins & minerals, antidotes and overdoses, fluid & electrolytes, IV fluid composition, IV techniques and fluid administration, IV fluid administration calculations, and complications in medication & IV fluid administration.
+Specific topics include drug approval process and regulation of pharmaceuticals in Canada, general properties and forms of medications, classes of medications, routes of medication administration, pharmacokinetics & pharmacodynamics, drugs affecting the various systems of the body, medication administration techniques, medication calculations, vitamins and minerals, antidotes and overdoses, fluids and electrolytes, IV fluid composition, IV techniques and fluid administration, IV fluid administration calculations, and complications in medication and IV fluid administration.

 Courses: